 Related Read: How to Teach Kids to Be Kind in a Tough World

 Place books in your home that teach children mindfulness and kindness.
 Do yoga or meditation with children to help them center and be calm.
 Have a peace or quiet corner for a child to reflect or to resolve conflict.

-Practice silence to help children with self regulation and to become in tune with their bodies feelings.
+Practice silence to help children with self-regulation and to become in tune with how their bodies feel.

 Talk about Reality